To register to attend the October 20 public hearing on Zoom, visit the Planning Commission's meetings webpage.

-Public comment is always accepted by the Planning Commission (unless a public hearing has been held).
-All public comment received is provided to the Planning Commission for their consideration as they deliberate the draft update.
-Once a public hearing date is set and a public hearing draft is published, the formal public comment period for the public hearing will begin.
+Public comment will be accepted by the Planning Commission until the close of the public hearing.
+All public comment received will be provided to the Planning Commission for their consideration as they deliberate the draft update.
+You may submit a comment by clicking here.

-When will I be able to get more information?
+When will I be able to get more information (public participation plan)?

-Once a public hearing draft of the SMP is published, a virtual open house and public outreach campaign will be launched.
-You will then have several weeks to be able to learn about the update, ask questions of staff, review information, and provide your formal comments on the proposed changes.
+The County has launched a Virtual Open House and public outreach campaign.
+The Open House will be available until the public hearing to allow interested parties to learn about the update, ask questions of staff, review information, and provide formal comments on the proposed changes.

 Public outreach will include:

 - Notice of the open house and public hearing date published in local newspapers and on County web site